-There is 1 landfill within the catchment and, though it has been designated as 'at risk', it is situated in a water body whose WFD status is 'good' and monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with it.
-Therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.
+Sligo airport is situated directly adjacent to the shellfish area, north of Strandhill.
+Monitoring in this shellfish area does not indicate any water quality issues which are likely to be associated with this airport and therefore it is unlikely to be affecting shellfish water quality in this shellfish are.